 The U.S. health care policy landscape is poised for great change.
 Extensive RAND research offers insights about the likely impact of repealing or revising the ACA along key dimensions, including Medicaid, the individual mandate, effects on employers, tax subsidies, changing rating regulations, and essential health benefits.

-Developing tools for improving health is part of RAND Health's ongoing commitment to translating research into real-world solutions.
+Developing tools for improving health is part of the ongoing commitment of RAND Health Care to translate research into real-world solutions.
 We give individuals, organizations, and government the tools to help them define—and tackle—their own challenges.

 As in other countries, the Australian health care system has limited capacity to rapidly move a future treatment for Alzheimer's disease from approval into wide clinical use.
 That could leave thousands of older people without access to transformative care if such a breakthrough occurs.